sid-707/MiniAppEngine/README.md

 - Web API and UI written in Ruby on Rails
 - Control Plane written in Elixir

 Later the control plane will be replaced with Kubernetes.
-The reason I am building this in Elixir first is to
+The reason I am building this in Elixir first is to:
 1) learn how orchestration works.
 2) take advantage of Elixir's strengths and see how it is to build a project with it.